-Air fryer edamame frozen or fresh is a great way to cook soy beans in a pod.
-Serve as a Japanese side dish with dinner or shelled dried edamame as a protein packed snack.
+Air fryer edamame in pods can be cooked from frozen or fresh to tender.
+A great way to cook soy beans with dinner or shelled dried edamame as a protein packed snack.

 air fryer frozen edamame